Pack light – Travel Chic with KIDS

 Pack Light – Travel Chic with KIDS: Tips for choosing travel pants.

-Try REI or other outdoor stores for the latest in casual travel pants….casual.
+Try REI or other outdoor stores for the latest in casual travel pants.
 They wash, tend to be wrinkle free, and are comfortable.
 You can go anywhere on the planet in a classic pair of pants in a classic color.
-These cute pants are by Kuhl.
+Dress up or down with tops and shoes.

 By all means wear jeans!
 (Hey!
 That rhymes!)
-Buy your fav and take it them.
+Buy your favorite pair and take them with you.
+When we are traveling during chilly months, jeans are our ‘go to’.
+Jeans are common the whole world over!
 You are sure to find a length and style that will fit into your trip.
 Jeans go everywhere, too!

 Pack Light – Travel Chic with KIDS: Tips for Choosing Travel Tops